DivaVocals/zen_MetaTagsImproved/README.md

 The validation functionality needs to be incorporated into the new admin meta tag management functionality as well as the existing category and product meta tag maintenance.

-"Meta Tags Updated" plugin was developed based on the following requirements:
+Taking a few cues from the popular WordPress plugin "Yoast SEO" by Joost de Valk and his team at Yoast, the "Meta Tags Updated" plugin for Zen Cart was developed based on the following requirements:

 There are various elements that are required to meet the data-gathering aspects of the requirements:
 - Install Manufacturers Meta-Tags (http://www.zen-cart.com/downloads.php?do=file&id=932 ) This will update the admin’s Catalog->Manufacturers processing to add the meta-tag on/off icon to the manufacturers’ listing display; that icon operates in a manner similar to the built-in categories/products meta-tags.
 When selected, you can enter the title, keywords and description information for the current manufacturer (multi-lingual).